noahehall/theBookOfNoah/_aws.md

         - destination: 0.0.0.0/0
         - target: your new nat gatway
       5. test your private instances can access the net
+### Network Access Control Lists
+  - NAT vs Bastion servers
+    1. bastion host: (i.e. jumpbox) allows you to ssh/rdp into your bastion, and then initiate a private connection over a private network into your private ec2 instances
+      - create 1 bastion that you use to ssh and access private instances, without having to create a NAT
+      - its simply a public server that can connect to private servers
+    2. NAT: used to route internet traffic to ec2 instances in private subnets
+  - Network ACLs vs Security groups
+    0. both can span subnets and availability zones
+    1. Defense layer
+      - security group: instance level, 1st line of defense
+      - ACL: subnet level, 2nd line of defense
+    2. rule types
+      - sg: allow rules only
+      - acl: allow/deny rules
+    3. state
+      - sg: stateful, return traffic auto allowed
+        + i.e., if you open up port 80 in, then port 80 is automatically allowed out
+      - acl: stateless, return traffic must be specifically allowed
+    4. processing rules
+      - sg: evaluate all rules before deciding whether to allow traffic
+      - acl: process rules in number order and use the first match
+    5. domain
+      - sg: only applies to associated instances
+      - acl: applies to all instances in associated subnet
+  - Network ACLs
+    + can span availability zones and
+  - Create a Network ACL
+    1. vpc > Network ACLs > create
+      - name: whatever
+      - VPC: whatever
+    2.  associate it with a subnet
+      - subnet associations > edit > save
+    3. create your inbound & outbound rules
+      + always create new rules in increments of 100 (i.e. 100, 200, etc)
+      + use `0.0.0.0/0` as the destination for the internet
+    4. open an ephemeral port as the last rule
+      - public facing instances port: 01024-65535
+      - type: custom tcp rule

 ### TERMINOLOGY
   - private address ranges: defined in document RFC 1918 for use around the world
     + 10.0.0.0 - 10.255.255.255 (16/8 prefix)